REDFOR Security Logo

 Small businesses often assume that their IT staff or outsourced IT provider automatically takes care of all cybersecurity needs.

 The Reality: General IT expertise doesn't necessarily translate to cybersecurity expertise.
 These are related but distinct disciplines requiring different skill sets and knowledge bases.
-Many IT professionals focus primarily on keeping systems operational rather than secure.
-Additionally, cybersecurity best practices evolve rapidly in response to new threats, requiring dedicated attention and continuous education.
 Without explicit responsibility and resources allocated to security, critical vulnerabilities may go unaddressed even with capable IT support.

 Myth #4: "Comprehensive cybersecurity is too expensive for us."